gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Generate the test launcher source and compile it into the executable.
 * It would be nice to generate a test launcher that is integrated with Gradle's test eventing.
 * It would be nice to generate a test launcher that runs test cases detected from the test source (as we do for JUnit and TestNG tests).

+### Open issues

+* Need a `unitTest` lifecycle task, plus a test execution task for each variant of the unit tests.
+* Unit test executable needs to link with the object files that would be linked into the main executable.
+* Need to exclude the `main` method.

 ## Story: Expose only public header files for a library